vlukiyanov/blog/content/posts/explore-redis-streams-akka-streams.md

 {{< /mermaid >}}
 {{</center>}}

-We will optimise this app for throughput to imitate multiple simultaneous consumers and producers, in particular using parallelism with `.mapAsync(4)` to saturate Redis.
-Note that the optimisations are unlikely to transfer equally to all environments, this is simply to optimise throughput in a single app.
+We will optimise this app for throughput.
+To do this we imitate multiple simultaneous consumers and producers, in particular using parallelism with `.mapAsync(4)` to saturate Redis.
+These optimisations are unlikely to be relevant in production.
+For production, for example for Akka HTTP projects, note that Lettuce also has a [reactive interface](https://github.com/lettuce-io/lettuce-core/wiki/Reactive-API-(5.0)) using [Project Reactor](http://projectreactor.io/).
+This interface can be used within Akka Streams via the [reactive streams interop](https://doc.akka.io/docs/akka/current/stream/reactive-streams-interop.html).

-Using Redis streams with Akka streams is possible using one of the Redis client libraries for Java in Scala, in particular [Redisson](https://github.com/redisson/redisson) and [Lettuce](https://github.com/lettuce-io/lettuce-core); in the following examples we use the simple async version of the latter.
-Note that Lettuce also has a [reactive interface](https://github.com/lettuce-io/lettuce-core/wiki/Reactive-API-(5.0)) using [Project Reactor](http://projectreactor.io/), this interface can be used within Akka Streams via the [reactive streams interop](https://doc.akka.io/docs/akka/current/stream/reactive-streams-interop.html) and might be suitable for a number of actual production applications and environments.

 # Setting up

-To experiment with Redis streams we need a local server, using Docker some variation of `docker run --name redis-local -p 6379:6379 -d redis` will setup a local server on port `6379`; if you adjust the port number, using say `-p 6380:6379`, you will then need to change the connection string to match (controlled by the environment variable `REDIS_URL`)
+To start with we need a local Redis server.
+The easiest way is using Docker, where some variation of `docker run --name redis-local -p 6379:6379 -d redis` will start a local server on port `6379`; to change the port number to e.g. `6380` use `-p 6380:6379`.

-The repo [vlukiyanov/akka-redis-streams-example](https://github.com/vlukiyanov/akka-redis-streams-example) contains full examples of a producer and a consumer.

 # Producing messages

-The producer publishes a `Map[String, String]` to a given stream using the [XADD](https://redis.io/commands/xadd) operation, this will then add the input to the stream with an ID based on the timestamp, which is then returned; the process can be modelled as a `Flow[Map[String, String], String, NotUsed]`.
-A simple implementation using Lettuce's `XACK` could be roughly the following:
+To producer will take messages we have defined locally in our code and publish them to Redis streams.
+Each instantiation publishes a `Map[String, String]` to a given stream using the [XADD](https://redis.io/commands/xadd) operation.
+This will then add the input to the stream with an ID based on the timestamp, which is then returned; the process can be modelled as a `Flow[Map[String, String], String, NotUsed]`.
+A simple implementation:

 ```scala
 object RedisStreamsFlow {